Thai passport

-Thai passport (หนังสือเดินทางไทย) is the passport issued to citizens and nationals of Thailand by the Passport Division of the Department of Consular Affairs within the Ministry of Foreign Affairs.
+The Thai passport (หนังสือเดินทางไทย) is the passport issued to citizens and nationals of Thailand by the Passport Division of the Department of Consular Affairs within the Ministry of Foreign Affairs.
 Thai biometric passports have been issued since August 2005.

 History

 The history of Thai passports can be traced back to travel documents first issued during the reign of King Chulalongkorn in the late-19th century.
 The first passport regulations in Thailand were enacted on 10 September 1917, in order to ensure the country's security during World War I. A Thai passport booklet was first introduced in 1939 in Thai and French language which was changed to Thai and English in 1977.
 The first machine-readable Thai passports were introduced in 1993, and in August 2005 Thailand became only the second country in the world and in Asia (after Malaysia) to introduce biometric passports.
 In 2019, the validity of Thai passports was increased from 5 years to 10 years.

 A 3rd generation passport planned for release in mid 2020 will feature iris scan identification and be valid for 10 years.
 The number of offices available to apply for a passport will increase from 319 to 500.

 In 2024, Prime Minister Srettha Thavisin discussed with the Belgian and German government in a push to get visa exemptions from member states of the Schengen area.